Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 The problem is cardinals are kind of clumsy, un-athletic birds.
-Species such as blue jays, red-bellied woodpeckers, and red-winged blackbirds are larger, but have an easier time perching on medium-sized bird feeders and tube feeders.
+Species such as blue jays, red-bellied woodpeckers, and red-winged blackbirds are larger but have an easier time perching on medium-sized bird feeders and tube feeders.
 Cardinals can’t manage feeders with small perches.

-A hopper or platform feeder would solve the issue, but my neighborhood squirrels tend rip through easily accessible seed in record time.
+A hopper or platform feeder would solve the issue, but my neighborhood squirrels tend to rip through easily accessible seeds in record time.
 The solution I came up with is to use a very large feeder, with very large perches cardinals can manage.
 It also has small access holes that slow down the squirrels.

 The feeder I use is called the Stokes Select Giant Combo Feeder.
 It's a very large and sturdy feeder that holds eight pounds of seed.
 I don't expect any critter smaller than a black bear would damage it.
 More importantly, the cardinals can land on it.

 Whatever feeder you choose, the point is to be sure it is large enough for cardinals to land on and perch.
 Otherwise, they will end up on the ground, under your feeder.